You may have heard the phrase “show don’t tell.” It’s a subject that permeates all aspects of writing, and it is very important to understand.

-Note that there are a few exceptions for adverbs that actually modify said (change the way someone says something), such as “softly” or “slowly.”
+Note that there are a few exceptions for adverbs that actually modify the verb “said” (by changing the way someone speaks words with their mouth), such as “softly” or “slowly”.

 Similar to adverbs, the same goes for most verbs other than “said”—they are usually telling when you should be showing, or at worst, they are ridiculous.

 Don’t: “You never have time for me,” he replied/countered/announced/etc.

 No need for the weird verb.
 The fact that he’s replying is obvious.

 Do: “You never have time for me,” he said.

 Do: He shrugged.
 “You never have time for me.”